The Arizona Republic: Pulliam era

 Pulliam, who bought the two Gazettes as well as the Republic, ran all three newspapers until his death in 1975 at the age of 86.
 A strong period of growth came under Pulliam, who imprinted the newspaper with his conservative brand of politics and his drive for civic leadership.
 Pulliam was considered one of the influential business leaders who created the modern Phoenix area as it is known today.

 Pulliam's holding company, Central Newspapers, Inc., as led by Pulliam's widow and son, assumed operation of the Republic/Gazette family of papers upon the elder Pulliam's death.
 The Phoenix Gazette was closed in 1997 and its staff merged with that of the Republic.
 The Arizona Business Gazette is still published to this day.

 In 1998, a weekly section geared towards college students, "The Rep", went into circulation.
 Specialized content is also available in the local sections produced for many of the different cities and suburbs that make up the Phoenix metropolitan area.

 Gannett purchase

 Central Newspapers was purchased by Gannett in 2000, bringing it into common ownership with USA Today and the local Phoenix NBC television affiliate, KPNX.
-The Republic and KPNX combine their forces to produce their common local news subscription website, www.azcentral.com; The Republic and KPNX separated in 2015 when Gannett split into separate print and broadcast companies.
+The Republic and KPNX combined their forces to produce their common local news subscription website, www.azcentral.com; The Republic and KPNX separated in 2015 when Gannett split into separate print and broadcast companies.
 Also in 2000, the Spanish-language publication La Voz was founded.

 On September 25, 2015, Mi-Ai Parrish was named publisher and president of both the paper and its azcentral.com website, effective October 12.